OBOFoundry/OBOFoundry.github.io/docs/DevelopmentGuidelines.md

 ### Technical

 - Term migration
   - If a term created by ontology A would have a more suitable home in ontology B, that term can be transferred to the other ontology.
-There are two mechanisms for doing this: (1) <i>Term adoption</i>, whereby the term retains the identifier from ontology A but is managed by ontology B (within the new identifier namespace); and (2) <i>Term deprecation/recreation</i>, whereby the term is obsoleted in ontology A and recreated in ontology B.
+There are two mechanisms for doing this: (1) <i>Term adoption</i>, whereby the term from ontology A is managed by ontology B while retaining the original identifier; and (2) <i>Term deprecation/recreation</i>, whereby the term is obsoleted in ontology A and recreated in ontology B using the latter's namespace.
   - Give pros and cons of each mechanism (dn note for above: would 'term migration' be a better way to say 'term deprecation/recreation'?
   - Give examples
   - Implications (licensing and other considerations)